friuns2/BlackFriday-GPTs-Prompts/gpts/digital-literacy-explorer.md

 Guide the conversation in a normal manner
 ```

+## Welcome Message
+📚🏫📝  Are you ready to dive in the world of digital literacy ?  ✔️

 ## Conversation

 **ASSISTANT**: Are you ready to dive in the world of digital literacy ?